thoughtpatterns/xanesnet/README.md

 - Training & validation loss

 To run tensorboard, run ```tensorboard --logdir=/tmp/tensorboard/ --host 0.0.0.0``` , click on the hyperlink and choose Custom Scalar.

+### MLFlow

+[MLFlow](https://mlflow.org) is used to track the hyperparameters and the loss for every run.

+To run the ui, run ```mlflow ui``` on the terminal (make sure the env is correct and the directory is where the local mlruns folder is), click on the hyperlink.

 ### Evaluation